How to Lose Muffin Top ► 4 Tips To Kick-Start A Healthier Body Today

 Surely you’ve heard the terms ‘muffin top’ and ‘love handles’ to describe the excess fatty areas around the waist.
 And many of us are wanting to lose belly fat but aren’t really sure where to begin.

-Whether it’s for health reasons, to lessen the risk of disease,(1) or simply because you want your clothes to fit better – getting rid of lower belly fat can be really tough.
-The worst part is that you could be wasting your time on the wrong approach.
-Are belly exercises really the best way to get rid of your “love handles” or “muffin top”?
+Whether it’s for health reasons, to lessen the risk of disease,(1) or simply because you want to feel more confident in your skin – tightening up your belly can be really tough.
+And the truth is, core exercises alone aren’t the best way to lose belly fat.

 The truth about leaner abs is…

 - Reducing belly fat takes time and continuous effort

 - You should work on improving your nutrition first to encourage overall fat loss (and not specific exercises to lose belly fat which is secondary.)

 - Chronic stress can prevent the midsection weight from coming off.